simpson-lab/jgr-co2-flux/README.md

 private original data was retained, R-generated data was removed

 ### code rerun
-Code was rerun from scratch, following order outlined in metadata-code.txt.
-New supplementary figures following revision are created in flux-appendix-figs.R.
+Code was rerun from scratch, following order outlined in `metadata-code.md`.
+New supplementary figures following revision are created in `flux-appendix-figs.R`.
 Typos of units of oxygen and DOC in one plot were corrected.

 ## Metadata information